-To Zambia with Love posted by Shirley Beattie on Oct 27, 2016
+To Zambia with Love posted by Evangelism Explosion on Oct 27, 2016

 Zambia is derived from the word “Zambezi” which means: “That which belongs to God”.
 What an appropriate name for the warm and friendly country in Africa.
 My family roots run deep there.
 My grandparents met and fell in love and my Dad was born there in the early 1920’s.
 My grandmother was a mathematics teacher and my grandfather was a Dutch Reformed Minister in the Luangwa Valley on the eastern border of Zambia.
 I presented Kids Evangelism Explosion training in Livingstone and Chipata before I was married to Steve in 2003 when I drove with my Land Rover Defender through Africa.
 This was a journey back in time filled with wonderful memories of camping in my rooftop tent under the African sky and meeting unforgettable local people who made it an adventure of a lifetime.

 A few weeks ago when I received an appeal for trainers to help with an evangelism workshop in Livingstone, Zambia, the call was irresistible and soon I was on my way to Africa again.
 A ragtag team of eleven trainers from the US went to help the African leadership team with equipping a group of around sixty local pastors and choir members from Lusaka in training others to share the Gospel.
 It is an empowering evangelism multiplication tool.
 During the on-the-job training we saw the transforming power of the Gospel working in a mighty way.
 Many people came to faith in Jesus.
 The angels were rejoicing.